 Continue drawing labels of the same instance without pressing the drawing hotkey every time for the given object instance.
 After creating a label of an already existing instance, the label editor will automatically advance forward the currently specified frame skip interval and prompt for the creation of a new label of that instance on the new frame.
 Accelerate workflows which create many labels for specific instances throughout a data asset and also makes it easy to apply dynamic classifications through the Preserve chosen state functionality.
 The below video showcases the difference in creating multiple labels of the same instance with the Permanent drawing (existing instances) on and off.

-Analogous to how we toggle the display of object names and attributes, use this to toggle the display of the individual skeleton keypoint names, as defined in the skeleton template editor.
-Since skeleton templates may have many points in complex shapes, displaying the names can help ensure each point is placed appropriately and that the entire annotation is oriented correctly.
+Analogous to how we toggle the display of object names and attributes, use this to toggle the display of the individual skeleton keypoint names, as defined in the object primitives editor.
+Since object primitives may have many points in complex shapes, displaying the names can help ensure each point is placed appropriately and that the entire annotation is oriented correctly.

 Single object tracking always starts from the frame it's initiated on, and will predict labels on the number of frames specified in this settings.
 For example, if you start on frame 50, and set Number of frames to predict to 50, the tracker will attempt to predict labels on frames up to and including frame 100.
 If the tracker isn't able to find an appropriate section of a frame to label however, it may not label the entire designated range.
 Use smaller ranges with less radical changes across frames to enhance tracking performance.

 Choose between the Standard and Advanced tracking models.
 The Standard model runs faster, but may not be as accurate.
 The Advanced model has enhanced accuracy, but may take more time because it requires more computations.

 Use the following hotkeys to speed up common or useful operations.

 |Mark label row as not labeled||Shift+Y|

 |Mark label row as review required||Shift+O|